What to Do When Your Engine Is Knocking

 Why Does Knocking Occur?

 Knocking happens when the fuel in the cylinder ignites before it should.
-This premature ignition disrupts the smooth rotation of the engine by firing before the piston reaches top dead center.
+This premature ignition disrupts the smooth rotation of the engine by firing before the piston reaches top dead centre.
 The misfired piston then applies backward thrust to the crankshaft against the momentum of the engine, which causes the knock or ping that you hear, along with a slight hesitation that brings a loss of power.
 Knocking can damage the surface of the piston, the cylinder walls or the crankshaft bearings, all of which are expensive to repair.

 Modern computer-controlled injection systems can correct your fuel mixture to prevent knocking, but at the cost of engine performance.
 In this case, loss of fuel efficiency tells you that the engine needs attention.